-- e.
+- a.
+Forms must be submitted via email to SBDCPayments@sba.gov. - b.
+The Recipient must enter in block 4 (Standard Form 270), the appropriate Agreement/Document Number to identify the budget year of the Federal funds requested for payment. - c.
+The Recipient must fill-in block 5 of SF-270 (Partial Payment Request Number) in sequential order to indicate the cumulative number of forms submitted to the OSBDC. - d.
+Recipient must enter in line 11f of SF-270 the Non-Federal share of the amount on line 11e. - e.
 The final SF-270 must show 100 percent matching funds, which includes no less than 50 percent cash match used to support federal payment during the award period.
-Final SF-270 without required match will be denied payment. - f.
-If the amount of match reported on Your SF 270s indicates that You are trending toward not meeting the required level of match, SBA will require You to provide an explanation detailing the extent of, and reason(s) for, the shortfall and describing how and when You will be back on track for meeting the match requirement. - g.
-You must attach a certification statement with each SF 270 as follows:
+Final SF 270 without required match will be denied payment. - f.
+If the amount of match reported on Your SF 270s indicates that You are trending toward not meeting the required level of match, SBA will require You to provide an explanation detailing - g. the extent of, and reason(s) for, the shortfall and describing how and when You will be back on track for meeting the match requirement. - h.
+You must attach a certification statement with each SF 270 asfollows:

 "By signing this report, I certify to the best of my knowledge and belief that the report is true, complete and accurate and the expenditures, disbursements and cash receipts are for the purposes and objectives set forth in the terms and conditions of the Federal award.
-I am aware that any false, fictitious, or fraudulent information or the omission of any material fact, may subject me to criminal, civil, or administrative penalties for fraud, false statements, false claims, or otherwise (U.S. code title 18, Section 1001 and Title 31, Sections 3729-3730 and 3801-3812)."
+I am aware that any false, fictitious, or fraudulent information or the omission of any material fact, may subject me to criminal, civil, or administrative penalties for fraud, false statements, false claims, or otherwise (U.S. code title 18, Section 1001 and Title 31, Sections 3729-3730 and 3801-3812)